codee-com/open-catalog/README.md

 | [RMK015](Checks/RMK015/) | Tune compiler optimization flags to increase the speed of the code                                                                                                 | x | x       | x   |         |
 | [RMK016](Checks/RMK016/) | Tune compiler optimization flags to avoid potential changes in floating point precision                                                                            | x | x       | x   |         |

-**AutoFix**: denotes which tools support automatically fixing the corresponding check.
-It is encouraged to report any other tools that provide autofixes for these checks, so they can be added to this column.
-They are tagged as follows in the table:
+**AutoFix**: Denotes tools that support automatic correction of the corresponding check.
+Readers are encouraged to report additional tools with autofix capabilities for these checks.
+The tools are tagged in the table as
+follows:

   - **1**: [Codee](https://www.codee.com)

 ## Contributing